Thursday, June 8, 2023

 Although I didn’t take a photograph, I encountered what appeared to be an accident near Dryden, where they were about 15 motorcycles on the side of the road.
 One of the riders appeared to be on the stretcher to be lifted into the ambulance that was there.
 It was a grim reminder that when things go bad on a motorcycle, they can go really bad.

 When riding many hours on a motorcycle, you have a lot of opportunity for exploring your thoughts.
-Just prior to encountering this crash, I was thinking about all the people I bring with me wherever I go, those who have passed on and exist only in memories now.
+Just prior to encountering this crash on the Trans-Canada Highway, I was thinking about all the people I bring with me in my head wherever I go, those who have passed on and exist only in memories now.

+What do we think about as we’re riding, lots of time in our own heads?
 My good friend Ludolph, who died in 1994.
 My father died the same year.
 A very old friend from high school, Greg, who I recently heard died several decades ago.
-Work colleagues: Tom, Mike, Peter, Jim.
+How many work colleagues: Tom, Mike, Peter, Jim.
 Sherry.
 My cousin, Andreas.
 All departed before their time.
 Perhaps I can honor them a little bit by remembering them.
 You have lots of time to think, riding for hours on a motorcycle.

 There is a lot of exposed granite on the Trans-Canada Highway 11/17 between Thunder Bay and Kenora:

-I’m about to leave Ontario.
-Tomorrow’s Goal: Brandon, Manitoba
+I’m finally about to leave Ontario.
+Tomorrow’s Goal: Brandon, Manitoba.
+Points West.
+And then North.

 1 comment: